awesomephant/blog/posts/continuous-typography.md

 {% fig "/assets/continuous-type/function-2d.svg" "If we define the font size as a function of the screen size and the reader's default font size, it forms a plane."
 "A plane is drawn on a 3d-coordinate system.
 Caption: Font size = Screen width × 0.01 + Reader's default font size × 0.85" "" %}

 So far, we've only looked at functions with a single input parameter  – the screen width.
 But that's not the only input we can use.
 For instance, it's probably a good idea to take into account the default font size the reader has set up in their device settings, in addition to the size of their screen {% fn "In fact, the user’s default font size should probably be the first parameter we care about.
-The only reason I'm using the screen width here is that its effects are easier to visualise."%}.
+The only reason I’m using the screen width here is that its effects are easier to visualise."%}.

 We can use the `calc()` keyword to do this in CSS{% fn "To my knowledge the earliest description of this technique is a 2015 article by Mike Riethmuller called *[Precise control over responsive typography](https://www.madebymike.com.au/writing/precise-control-responsive-typography/)*" %}: